 The second phase is for us to perform testing and, once best practices have been acceptably met, we will provide a report of procedures performed and a summary certification letter.
 We also will provide additional recommendations that will further improve your firm’s internal processes in accordance with the ALTA Best Practices.

 Hancock Askew is a professional services firm tracing its origins back to 1910.
-The firm provides services that include audit, tax, accounting, internal controls and risk management, transaction advisory, business valuations, and other critical business consulting services.
-With offices in Savannah and Atlanta, Georgia and Miami, Florida, our staff of approximately 100 professionals provides support to an array of clients ranging from emerging businesses to large corporations, nonprofit organizations to publicly traded companies.
+The firm provides services that include audit, tax, accounting, internal audit, IT risk assurance and advisory, SOC examinations, transaction advisory, business valuations, and other critical business consulting services.
+With offices in Georgia and Florida, our staff of over 100 professionals provides support to an array of clients ranging from emerging businesses to large corporations, nonprofit organizations to publicly traded companies.
+Hancock Askew is an independent member of the BDO Alliance USA.
+For more information about Hancock Askew, visit www.hancockaskew.com.